GothEvah/create_solo_session_in_gta/README.md

 # create_solo_session_in_gta
-For those of you who wishes a quicker way to make a solo session in GTA V online.
+For those of you who wishes a quicker way to create a solo session in GTA V online.

 Version 1.0